mattermost/desktop/docs/setup.md

    Find the file ending in `-linux-*.deb`.

-2. Open a terminal and execute a command
+2. Open a terminal and execute the command

    `sudo dpkg -i mattermost-desktop-<VERSION>-<ARCH>.deb`